pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 For a file system backed resource provider, each snippet will be the content of a JSON text file in the resource folder associated with the metadata resource type.
-A database backed resource provider might persist metadata containers as records in database.
+A database backed resource provider might persist metadata snippets as records in database.

-My own system uses the Signal K default file system backed resource provider and my metadata initialisation resource consists of a folder of text files, each containing either the metadata properties for a single terminal key or some metadata properties that should applied to all keys below some point in the Signal K path hierarchy.
+My own system uses the Signal K default file system backed resource provider and my metadata initialisation resource consists of a folder of text files, each containing either the metadata properties for a single terminal key or some metadata properties that should applied to all terminal keys below some point in the Signal K path hierarchy.

 By way of illustration, my ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.